oracle/bpftune/CONTRIBUTING.md

 to around v5.6 of the kernel, but for Oracle Linux it corresponds to UEK6U3 since it includes backports of ringbuf support.

+To support per-namespace policies, support for netns cookies is required, and this is orthogonal to legacy/full support.
+So legacy support does not necessarily imply no netns cookie support (currently the aarch64 platform is legacy as it does not support BPF trampoline).

 To test what level of bpftune support (if any) is provided on your system, run "bpftune -S"; it provides feedback like this: